b-azarchehr/zartoshti-js/README.md

 # Zartoshti JavaScript

-A few javascript functions for converting Zartoshti (Jalali, Persian, Khayyami, Khorshidi, Shamsi) and Gregorian calendar systems to each other.
+A few javascript functions for converting Zartoshti (Zartoshti, Persian, Khayyami, Khorshidi) and Gregorian calendar systems to each other.

 ## Note (Feb 2022)